dadatuputi/usaf-officer-performance-brief/README.md

 ## Usage Instructions

 ### Getting Started
-1. Download the latest version of the worksheet
+1. Get the latest version of the worksheet
+    - Navigate to the [Releases](../../releases) section of this repository
+    - Download the latest release by clicking on the ZIP file under "Assets"
+    - Extract the ZIP file to your preferred location
+2. Open the extracted OPB Worksheet Excel file (.xlsx)
-2. Enable editing if prompted
+3. Enable editing if prompted
-3. Save a copy with a filename that includes the rated officer's name and evaluation period

 ### Step-by-Step Guide
 1. **Start with Sheet 0**: Complete the duty description first